 Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 The New York City Earned Safe and Sick Time Act went into effect on April 1, 2014.
-Through our free legal clinic and hotline for workers in New York City, A Better Balance has received and answered many questions regarding the NYC Earned Safe and Sick Time Act.
+Through our free legal helpline, A Better Balance has received and answered many questions regarding the NYC Earned Safe and Sick Time Act.
 Read on for answers to some frequently asked questions, and be sure to check out our main webpage on the New York City Earned Safe and Sick Time Act for more information!

 1) What does the Earned Safe and Sick Time Act do?